usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-publish.rst

 	.. note:: When publishing to Microsoft Azure Resource Manager you should note the following restrictions:

 		* The storage account must exist in your Microsoft account
 		* The container is mandatory.
-If the value your set does not match an existing container it will be created with the new name you have set.
+If the value you set does not match an existing container it will be created with the new name you have set.
 		* The blob and cloud image name must be unique.
 If they already exist, this will overwrite an existing one with the same name.
 		* The resource group is optional.
 If you enter a value here, it must already exist in your Microsoft account.